ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 As a part of a trusted supply chain, the RIV attestation workflow outlined in this document is intended to meet the following high-level goals:

 * Provable Device Identity - This specification requires that an attesting device includes a cryptographic identifier unique to each device.
-Effectively this means that the TPM or equivalent cryptoprocessor must be so provisioned during the manufacturing cycle.
+Effectively this means that the TPM must be so provisioned during the manufacturing cycle.

 * Software Inventory - A key goal is to identify the software release installed on the attesting device, and to provide evidence that the software stored within hasn't